x-vmaier/Rigol1000z/README.md

 # Rigol1000z
-Python library to control Rigol DS1000z series oscilloscopes based on the VISA protocol (PyVISA).
-The oscilloscope can be connected either by USB or by Ethernet to the local network (See PyVISA docs for more information).
+Python library to interface with Rigol DS1000z series oscilloscopes.

+The interface uses the VISA communication protocol implemented in (PyVISA) and supports both USB and Ethernet.

 ## Platforms
 * Windows 10 - Tested
-* ArchLinux - when forked, [@jeanyvesb9](https://github.com/jeanyvesb9/Rigol1000z) said his version worked so I suspect compatibility.
+* ArchLinux - when forked, [@jeanyvesb9](https://github.com/jeanyvesb9/Rigol1000z) stated his version worked with Arch, so I suspect compatibility.

 ## Dependencies
 * [python3.7](https://www.python.org/downloads/release)+ Python version as f-strings are used in the library